liufuyang/liufuyang.github.io/_posts/2019-10-14-hollow-example.markdown

 Hollow will not allow duplicate primary keys when store entity class data in memory.

-Then we add the code to create a memory "db" to hold a list of those `InfoEntity`s.
+Then we add the code to create a memory `db` to hold a list of those `InfoEntity`s (each one has an unique `id`).
 This is not thread safe but we keep it simple for illustration of Hollow usage.

 ```kotlin
 package com.example